willdurand-edu/php-slides/src/extended/08_symfony2_translation.md

 3. If the message is located in the catalog, the translation is returned.
 If not, the translator returns the original message.

-When using the `trans()` method, Symfony2 looks for the exact string inside the appropriate message catalog and returns it (if it exists).
+When using the `trans()` method, Symfony looks for the exact string inside the appropriate message catalog and returns it (if it exists).

 ---

 # Locations and Naming Conventions

-Symfony2 looks for message files (i.e. translations) in the following locations:
+Symfony looks for message files (i.e. translations) in the following locations:

 * the `<kernel root directory>/Resources/translations` directory;
 * the `<kernel root directory>/Resources/<bundle name>/translations` directory;
 * the `Resources/translations/` directory of the bundle.

-The filename of the translations is also important as Symfony2 uses a convention to determine details about the translations.
+The filename of the translations is also important as Symfony uses a convention to determine details about the translations.
 Each message file must be named according to the following path: `domain.locale.loader`:

 * `domain`: an optional way to organize messages into groups;
 * `locale`: the locale that the translations are for (`en_GB`, `en`, etc);
-* `loader`: how Symfony2 should load and parse the file (`xliff`, `php` or `yml`).
+* `loader`: how Symfony should load and parse the file (`xliff`, `php` or `yml`).

 ---